Moving can be an exciting time for many but it can also be quite stressful. And even more so if you are moving with children.

 Creating a keepsake of all of the things that you love about your current home can really help your kids when they get lonely or sad.
 Take pictures of your kids and their friends at all of their favorite places and turn those into a collage that they can hang on the wall of their new room.

-When you are moving, especially if you are moving internationally, it is important to have some of your kids’ favorite things with them.
-Allow them each to pack a bag of their favorite toys and activities to keep them busy while on the road, and while waiting for your things to arrive at your new home.
+When you are moving it is important for your children to have some of their favorite things with them.
+Allow them each to pack a bag with five or six of their favorite toys and activities to keep them busy while on the road, and while waiting for your things to arrive at your new home.

 Have a Goodbye Party